 However, all the necessary information you have on the old charts are contained in the new charts as well.
-Because of that, the following descriptions are not completely reworked and are applicable for the new charts in 4.36.
+Because of that, the following descriptions are not completely reworked and are applicable for the new charts since 4.36.
 This section will be updated in later releases.

-4.1 Airport Diagram Charts
+Airport Diagram Charts 4.1

 This chart is a top view of the airbase in BMS.
 It has been redrawn from a satellite view in the 3D world, so it corresponds perfectly to Falcon BMS.

 The purpose of this chart is to allow to taxi to any place on the airbase according to ATC instructions or multiplayer procedures of each squadron.